gamtiq/frontend-tools/README.md

 ### Site generator <a name="site-generator"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [CMS.js](https://chrisdiana.dev/cms.js/) - fully client-side, Javascript site generator in the spirit of Jekyll that uses plain ol' HTML, CSS and Javascript to generate your website.
 * [DocPad](https://github.com/docpad/docpad) - a dynamic static-site generator.
 That is a content management system that takes content from several sources, like files on your computer, and renders them into incredibly fast static output.
+* [Elder.js](https://github.com/elderjs/elderjs) - an opinionated static site generator and web framework for Svelte built with SEO in mind.
 * [Gatsby](https://www.gatsbyjs.com/) - blazing-fast static site generator for React.
 * [Gridsome](https://gridsome.org/) - a Vue-powered static site generator for building CDN-ready websites for any headless CMS, local files or APIs.
 * [Hexo](https://hexo.io/) - a fast, simple and powerful blog framework.
 You write posts in Markdown (or other languages) and Hexo generates static files with a beautiful theme in seconds.